UCFSPS/event-horyzen/README.md

 Code style is handled by [Black](https://github.com/psf/black).
 Pre-commit hooks are available at [file:.pre-commit-config.yaml](.pre-commit-config.yaml).
-You can install them with `pre-commit installed at .git/hooks/pre-commit`.
+You can install them with `pre-commit install`.
 By default it runs `flake8` and `black` before commit.

 To run tests, lint, and format code simultaneously, run